-The staff positions that you will most likely interact with the most are the Business Manager (Angela - benefits, HR questions), the Fiscal Coordinator assigned to you (Dee - payroll, travel reimbursements), the PhD Coordinator (Karen - course registration, job market letters, program questions), the Administrative Coordinators who support the colloquia series (Kerryn and Beth - appointments with speakers), and the administrative assistant at the front desk in suite lobby area (office maintenance issues, UPS, clerical help).
-Staff turnover occurs regularly, so the names above may change.
+The staff positions that you will most likely interact with the most are the Business Manager (Angela DiSantobenefits, HR questions), the Fiscal Coordinator assigned to you (Dee - payroll, travel reimbursements), the PhD Administrative Coordinator (Karen Ressler - course registration, job market letters, program questions), the Administrative Coordinators who support the colloquia series (Kerryn Hayes and Beth McCarthy - appointments with speakers), and the administrative assistant at the front desk in suite lobby area (office maintenance issues, UPS, clerical help).
+Staff turnover occurs periodically, so the names above may change.
 Be sure to check the website.